 Burg was named Vice President for Research in 2021.
 She holds the Harbor Lights Chair in Biomedical Research in the College of Veterinary Medicine and previously served as Vice President for Research at Kansas State University.

-Burg was recruited to UGA in 2016 as the Harbor Lights Chair in Small Animal Studies as part of the University’s Presidential Extraordinary Research Faculty Hiring Initiative, which brought several internationally recognized scholars to campus.
+Burg was recruited to UGA in 2016 as the Harbor Lights Chair in Biomedical Research as part of the University’s Presidential Extraordinary Research Faculty Hiring Initiative, which brought several internationally recognized scholars to campus.
 At UGA, she leveraged her experiences as a member of the National Science Foundation Innovation Corps for Learning national teaching team to provide input toward UGA’s successful I-Corps site application.
 She has served as a member of the university’s Innovation District Task Force, the Innovation District Faculty Advisory Council, the 2025 Strategic Planning Committee and the Aspire Alliance IChange Team, which is working to enhance faculty diversity.

 As Vice President for Research at Kansas State, a position she held from 2014 to 2016, Burg oversaw research policy and strategy for three campuses and research connections to five major extension sites.
 Under her leadership, Kansas State saw a 6% increase in research expenditures and laid the foundation for its designation as an Innovation and Economic Prosperity University by the Association of Public and Land-grant Universities.
 (UGA was one of 16 universities to receive the initial designation in 2013.)
 She also led a university-community partnership that was cited by the University Economic Development Association and other organizations as a model for how universities can help faculty more effectively engage with industry.

 Burg served in a number of leadership roles at Clemson University, including Interim Vice Provost and Dean of the Graduate School, Interim Vice President for Research and Innovation, and Founding Director of the Institute for Biological Interfaces of Engineering.